 With high interest rates that compound frequently, credit card debt can skyrocket before you know it.
 The average American credit card holder has four cards, and the average credit card debt among U.S. households is about $8,400.
 Most credit card debt can be discharged through bankruptcy.
 However, do not run up debt or make last-minute purchases on your cards within a few months of filing bankruptcy.

 Student loan debt in America is staggering, but this debt in most cases cannot be discharged through bankruptcy.
 Student loan debt is one of the few types of debt that remains after bankruptcy is completed, and you will still be responsible for these payments.
-There is a mounting nationwide outcry for a long-term solution to heavy student loan debt, but as of now, bankruptcy does not discharge most student loan debt.
+There is a mounting nationwide outcry for a long-term solution to heavy student loan debt, but at this point, bankruptcy does not discharge most student loan debt.

-Most personal and bank loans can be discharged through bankruptcy, though this can vary depending on whether you file Chapter 7 or Chapter 13.
+With consumer loans in Ohio, lenders have up to six years to start a lawsuit under the statute of limitations for collections.
+This means the lender has up to six years to begin a lawsuit against you regarding the default on the debt from the time you missed the first payment.
+Most personal and bank loans can be discharged through bankruptcy, though this can vary depending on whether you file under Chapter 7 or Chapter 13.
 An experienced bankruptcy attorney can help you sort through your various consumer loans and offer guidance.

 Contact an Affordable Ohio Bankruptcy Lawyer Today

 If you’re at a place in life when you’re tired of struggling under seemingly endless debt, it may be time to talk to an affordable and skilled bankruptcy attorney.
-The statute of limitations for collecting a debt in Ohio is six years, for most financial obligations, so waiting it out and hoping for the best is not the best approach.
-To learn more about your legal options, talk to a bankruptcy attorney at Fesenmyer Cousino Weinzimmer today at 614-228-4435 (Columbus), 937-222-7472 (Dayton), or 877-654-5297 (Cincinnati).
+The statute of limitations on debt in Ohio is six years, so waiting it out and hoping for the best is not the best approach.
+There are a few types of debt where the time frame could be different, however.
+To learn more about your legal options for this complex situation, talk to a bankruptcy attorney at Fesenmyer Cousino Weinzimmer today at 614-228-4435 (Columbus), 937-222-7472 (Dayton), or 877-654-5297 (Cincinnati).